New & Used Hyundai Genesis Coupe: In Depth

-The Hyundai Genesis Coupe relies on a 2+2 formula.
+The Hyundai Genesis Coupe is based off a 2+2 formula.
 It’s Hyundai’s only true sports car that’s economical, yet still able to deliver great driving feel.
-The rising success of the Genesis Coupe is a testament to Hyundai’s effort to gain some credibility for cars with great driving dynamics.
+The rising success of the Genesis Coupe is a testament to Hyundai’s effort to gain some credibility for cars with exceptional driving dynamics.

 For a more detailed look at the Genesis Coupe, see the full review of the 2014 Hyundai Genesis Coupe.

 Unrelated to the Genesis sedan in anything but name, the Genesis Coupe competes with a wide range of sporty coupes, from the Subaru BRZ and Scion FR-S to the Ford Mustang and Chevy Camaro.
 The Genesis Coupe's modest starting price also puts it up against the likes of the Nissan Altima Coupe and Honda Civic Si Coupe.